 - Jail time.

-In addition, many people charged with a DWI also experience employment, school, and military consequences.
+In addition, many people charged with a DWI also experience employment, school, military, and other long-term consequences.
 Social embarrassment also plays a role for many of those facing drunk driving charges.
 However, not every DWI case will result in these severe outcomes.
 Our skilled attorneys can help you evaluate your situation and determine how to proceed.
 We can decide on viable legal options that can minimize these negative outcomes to help you protect yourself and your livelihood.

 How Our Charlotte DWI Attorneys Can Help